 There are several Aedes species of mosquitoes which are also of concern to the District.
-Aedes melanimon and Ae. nigromaculis are floodwater mosquitoes.
+Ae. melanimon and Ae. nigromaculis are floodwater mosquitoes.
 They lay eggs on ground which will become flooded later, either by natural precipitation, flooding, or by agricultural practices.
 When the fields containing eggs are flooded, large numbers of larvae can emerge and develop rapidly to the adult stage.
 When this occurs the resulting biting activity on humans and other mammals in the area is significant.
 For this reason, even though these mosquitoes are not primarily involved in disease transmission, they are a nuisance concern.
 Aedes are day and dusk biting mosquitoes rather than the principally dusk biting type of the Culex and Anopheles species.
 Another Aedes mosquito of interest found in our District's area is Ae. sierrensis, the western treehole mosquito.
-Unlike Ae. melanimon and Ae. nigromaculis, this mosquito is involved in disease transmission and is the primary vector of canine heartworm in our area.
+Unlike Ae. melanimon and Ae. nigromaculis, this mosquito is involved in disease transmission and a. nigromaculis, this mosquito is involved in disease transmission and Ae. nigromaculis, this mosquito is involved in disease transmission and Ae. nigromaculis, this mosquito is involved in disease transmission and is the primary vector of canine heartworm in our area.
 It is unique in that its natural breeding source is treeholes.
 This species is difficult to control as there can be numerous trees with treeholes in a given wooded area.
 In addition, the treeholes can be at varying heights and are cryptic in nature, thus making treatment with mosquito control products difficult, even though the mosquito species itself has a limited flight range.
 This small black and white mosquito is active during the day as well as at dusk.
-All of these Aedes mosquitoes are primarily mammal biting mosquitoes and can become a significant nuisance.
-Other less common Aedes species that can be found in our area and can be a localized nuisance or concern include: Ae. washinoi, Ae. vexans, Ae. sticticus, and Ae. bicristatus.
-Orthopodomyia signifera is another mosquito species which can be found in treeholes and sometimes artificial wooden containers in our District's area, but it is not nearly as common as Ae. sierrensis.
+All of these Aedes mosquitoes are primarily mammal biting mosquitoes and can be concern include: Ae. washinoi, Ae. vexans, Ae. sticticus, and Ae. bicristatus.
+Orthopodomyia signifera is another mosquito species which can be found in treeholes and sometimes artificial wooden containers in our District's area, but it is not n

 In addition to the species mentioned above, which are all active primarily during the spring and summer months, the Culiseta species mosquitoes are active either primarily in the winter months (Cs. inornata) or all year long (Cs. incidens).
 These are large mosquitoes and are primarily mammal biters which commonly feed at dawn and dusk.
-Culiseta inornata and Cs. incidens breed in a variety of natural aquatic habitats, with Cs. incidens also being adapted to artificial containers and more polluted sources.
+Cs. inornata and Cs. incidens breed in a variety of natural aquatic habitats, with Cs. incidens also being adapted to artificial containers and more polluted sources.
 These mosquitoes are primarily nuisance mosquitoes; however Cs. incidens has been suggested as a canine heartworm vector and is a secondary vector of West Nile virus.
 Culiseta particeps is also found in our District area, but is not as common in our traps as Cs. inornata and Cs. incidens.